isc-projects/kea/doc/sphinx/arm/install.rst

 -  The development tools meson, ninja, and pkg-config.

--  Boost C++ libraries (https://www.boost.org/).
-The oldest Boost version used for testing is 1.71 (although Kea may also work with older versions e.g. 1.69).
-The Boost system library must also be installed.
+-  Boost C++ libraries (https://www.boost.org/) (at least version 1.66).
-   Installing a header-only version of Boost is not recommended.
+   On versions before 1.69 the Boost system library must also be installed.

 -  OpenSSL (at least version 1.0.2) or Botan (at least version 2).
    OpenSSL version 1.1.1 or later is strongly recommended.